loeken/homelab/README.md

 # Homelab
-This repo contains definitions for a k3s-based kubernetes cluster that uses argocd and GitOps principles to deploy the applications running in the cluster.
+This repo contains definitions for a k3s-based kubernetes (atm-single node) cluster that uses argocd and GitOps principles to deploy the applications running in the cluster.

 ## three choices to install
 ![three choices to install](/docs/Excalidraw/three-choices.png)